Learn how to make homemade salsa verde. It is simple and easy and the perfect sauce for everything!

 Last week I tried my hand at making homemade salsa verde.
-Oh my God!
+Oh my gosh, y'all!
 It was SO easy and so yummy.
 I could eat this stuff on everything.
 It especially tastes good on burritos, tacos, enchiladas.

-Salsa verde is my go to sauce for my breakfast burritos and tostadas.
-It really makes the sausage pop and the crunch of the tortilla along with the acidic taste of the verde sauce — hmm, hmmm — you will be asking for more!
+Salsa verde is my go-to sauce for my freezer breakfast burritos and tostadas.
+It really makes the sausage pop and the crunch of the tortilla along with the acidic taste of the Verde sauce — hmm, hmmm — you will be asking for more!

 It's really easy to fix and costs less than the jarred stuff and tastes so much better.